Taiko2k/Tauon/README.md

 <img src="docs/scrn1.jpg" align="right" height="179px" hspace="0px" vspace="20px">

-  - Playes most common codecs including MP3 and FLAC
+  - Plays most common codecs including MP3 and FLAC.
-  - Simple drag and drop track importing
+  - Simple drag and drop track importing.
-  - Fast and responsive UI
+  - Fast and responsive UI.
-  - Playlist oriented search and sorting
+  - Playlist oriented search and sorting.
-  - Keep track of play counts, even when file location changes
+  - Keep track of play counts, even when file location changes.
-  - Automatic CUE sheet detection
+  - Automatic CUE sheet detection.
   - Transcode folders while keeping album art.
 Useful for copying to DAP's.
-  - Last.fm scrobbling
+  - Last.fm scrobbling.
-  - Lyrics display with support for fetching lyrics from LyricWiki
+  - Lyrics display with support for fetching lyrics from LyricWiki.
   - Open Icecast/Shoutcast streams from URL.
-Record streams with automatic tagging and splitting
+Record streams with automatic tagging and splitting.
   - Outbound radio broadcasting.
 Streams playlist in background without affecting local playback.

-### What makes this project different?
+### What makes this project different? :lemon: :zap:

 I started this project because I was unsatisfied with existing music players, especially ones avaliable for linux.
 You may find this program different in the following design choices:

- - Focus on playlists and drag and drop functions
+ - Focus on playlists and drag and drop functions.
- - Always assumes folders are albums, organised by underlying folder structure
+ - Always assumes folders are albums, organised by underlying folder structure.
- - Keeps track of play counts by file name rather then the full path
+ - Keeps track of play counts by file name rather than the full path.
- - Provides a streamlined interface out of the box, designed for dark themes
+ - Provides a streamlined interface out of the box, designed for dark themes.
- - Doesn't modify the users library in the background
+ - Doesn't modify the users library in the background.
- - Seamless transition between playlist and gallery layouts
+ - Seamless transition between playlist and gallery layouts.

-However this program may not be for you if:
+#### :broken_heart: However this program may not be for you if:

- - Your music library is sourced from online streaming services
+ - Your music library is sourced from online streaming services.
- - You have an unorganised library and perfer your player to organise it for you
+ - You have an unorganised library and perfer your player to organise it for you.
- - You perfer a customisable user interface
+ - You perfer a customisable user interface, or one that uses the system theme.

 ### Getting Started :dizzy: